-Benedikt Hallgrímsson Professor, University of Calgary
+Benedikt Hallgrímsson, Professor, University of Calgary

-Benedikt Hallgrímsson is an international leader in the study of birth defects and the developmental genetics of anatomical variation.
-He was awarded the Rohlf Medal for orphometrics in 2015 and elected AAAS Fellow in 2019 for integrating imaging and morphometrics with developmental biology.
-Funded by CIHR, NSERC and NIH, his 160 publications have over 9000 citations.
+Benedikt Hallgrimsson is an international leader in the quantitative analysis of anatomical variation.
+His work focuses on structural birth defects and the developmental genetics of complex traits.
+He integrates 3D imaging and morphometry with genetics and developmental biology.
+He was awarded the Rohlf Medal for Excellence in Morphometrics in 2015 and is a Fellow of the American Association for the Advancement of Science and the Canadian Academy of Health Sciences (2020).
+He has published >170 journal articles, 32 chapters, three edited volumes, and a textbook.
 Hallgrimsson has held leadership roles at the University of Calgary where he led creation of the Bachelor of Health Sciences and co-led the successful proposal to create a Faculty of Veterinary Medicine.
-He is currently Scientific Director for the Alberta Children's Hospital Research Institute.
+He is currently Deputy Director for the Alberta Children's Hospital Research Institute and Head of the Department of Cell Biology & Anatomy.